microsoft/moabian/docs/connecting.md

 To configure the WiFi on your Moab, you will need an HDMI monitor and USB keyboard.

-### Option 1: Connecting with an ethernet cable
+## Option 1: Connecting with an ethernet cable

+### Required Materials

+- Ethernet cable (to connect Moab to your local network)

 Connect one end of an ethernet cable to your Moab and the other end to your router.

-### Option 2: Connecting with an HDMI monitor and USB keyboard
+## Option 2: Connecting with an HDMI monitor and USB keyboard

+### Required Materials

+- HDMI Monitor
+- USB Keyboard

 1. Connect Moab to a monitor using an HDMI cable.